yahiakr-treasure/Code_search_engine/README.md

 ## What's next

 DiscoverCode is implemented just for Python functions at the moment.
 Thus, whatever the user currently searches up (ex. how to add two numbers) will only show up for the programming language Python.
 We applied this restriction because we did not have ample time, or the computing power to include more data or more programming languages.
-For this reason, the future of DiscoverCode will be to implement other programming languages into its interface to support the desires of all developers.
-Also, due to difficulties with Google Cloud, we were not able to connect the front-end and back-end of our app successfully through a website, so we had to run it locally.
+For this reason, the future of DiscoverCode will be to add other programming languages to support the desires of all developers.
+Also, due to difficulties with Google Cloud, we were not able to deploy our website, so we had to run it locally.
 In the future, we will make it open to the public.

 Devpost link of the project : [https://devpost.com/software/discovercode](https://devpost.com/software/discovercode)